 It’s back.
 For 2012, Dan Wesson is bringing back the Razorback 10mm pistol.
+Let’s review what the company’s offering.

 The Dan Wesson Razorback RZ-10 is a 1911-style pistol with a forged stainless steel frame.
 The slide and frame are both polished to a “soft” finish on the flat areas, while the rounded areas are sandblasted.